 How did you inform patients that virtual health was an available service?

 Dr. Zaragoza: Adoption was slow to start.
-I didn’t see any patients virtually the first few weeks the service was
+I didn’t see any patients virtually the first few weeks the service was available, because patients didn’t know about it.
+I assumed most were familiar with virtual health, but it took some educating.

 Part of having a successful virtual health program is advertising.
 As providers, we need to tell patients of the offering when they come in for a traditional visit.
 In addition, we need to encourage portal use to increase comfort with communicating virtually and get patients used to conversing through the platform.